PLCnext/Container-App-Template-for-PLCnext/build_existing_image/README.md

 ## Pipeline structure

-The pipeline splits into one stage.
-The stage is called *container_existing_image* it will download the predefined image, that has been set in [configuration part](#edit-environmental-variables-to-pipeline-configuration)
+the pipeline consists of only one stage.
+The stage is called *container_existing_image* it will download the predefined image, that has been set in [configuration part](#edit-environmental-variables-to-pipeline-configuration) and add neccessary dependecies and afterwards compress it into an *.app* file.
+Also all nessescary information will be added to the app structure files.